ArexCR-ProjectPolaris/example/valispace_api_tutorial.md

 the simulation code does not need to be manually edited to reflect the updated values: it need only be run again.

 ## Keyring
 It is very unsafe to upload code that has unredacted login information on it.
-However, to access Valispace, you need to provide your login information within the API function call to access Valispace.
+However, to access Valispace, you need to provide your login information within the API function call.
 To work around this, the use of the keyring library is required.

 ### Initial Setup